jrdcode/shift-cipher/readme.txt

 ./gradlew bootRun

-EncodedMessages are stored in EncodedMessages.txt
+EncodedMessages are stored in EncodedData.txt